chrvadala/react-svg-pan-zoom/README.md

   - `number scaleFactor` - zoom level
   - `number translationX` - x delta from the viewer origin
   - `number translationY` - y delta from the viewer origin

+### SVGPanZoom Responsive
+SvgPanZoom requires width and height to work propertly.
+If you need a responsive component you can use `ViewerResponsive`, a component that extends `Viewer` and detects width and height trought its parent (See [ReactDimension](https://github.com/digidem/react-dimensions) for details).

+~~`import {Viewer, ViewerHelper} from 'react-svg-pan-zoom';`~~ become
+`import {ViewerResponsive, ViewerHelper} from 'react-svg-pan-zoom';`

 ## Build
 ```